CPS-353-Group-9/Group-Project/img/README.md

-This is where the images go.
+This is where the images/other assets for the website go.